The welcome pack a new hire actually reads.

 Re-theme any doc in place.
 The content is stored separately from the theme, so a brand refresh doesn't strand old documents in last year's colours.
 Old archives become current docs without re-doing the typography.

 Yes — and it should.
-MLtitude composes the readable version.
+Mltitude composes the readable version.
 The policy management tool keeps the legal version with version control and acknowledgements.
-Many teams brief MLtitude from the policy PDF and use MLtitude's doc as the manager-facing summary.
+Many teams brief Mltitude from the policy PDF and use Mltitude's doc as the manager-facing summary.

-No. Every doc opens in MLtitude for live editing — you can re-word a paragraph, replace a callout, swap an example.
+No. Every doc opens in Mltitude for live editing — you can re-word a paragraph, replace a callout, swap an example.
 The shape holds; your edits land in the right slot.
 For deep edits, export the PDF and edit downstream.

 No. Briefs and docs are never used for model training — by us or by our sub-processors.
 EU data residency by default.
+Full posture at /trust.

 Bring a real one this week — the manager briefing for Monday, the policy memo for Friday, the welcome pack for the next cohort.
-Compose it in MLtitude.
+Compose it in Mltitude.
 If it doesn't look like something your org would ship, tell us.
 We read every note.